ecssiah/libgdx-and-jruby/README.md

 Put the GameScreen.rb script in '/objects'.

-GameScreen.rb:

-    class GameScreen
-      java_implements Screen

-      def show()
+GameScreen.rb show:

+    ...

     #TextureSetup.new

     @manager = AssetManager.new
     @manager.setLoader(TiledMap.java_class, TmxMapLoader.new(InternalFileHandleResolver.new))
     @manager.load("assets/maps/level1.tmx", TiledMap.java_class)
     @manager.setLoader(TextureAtlas.java_class, TextureAtlasLoader.new(InternalFileHandleResolver.new))
     @manager.load("assets/gfx/graphics.pack", TextureAtlas.java_class)
     @manager.finishLoading

     @atlas = @manager.get("assets/gfx/graphics.pack")
     @map = @manager.get("assets/maps/level1.tmx")

     ...

 If you change or add any textures to the project you should uncomment the TextureSetup.new line and it will automatically pack all of your textures again, but it is a nuisance having it run every time.

+    @manager.load("assets/maps/level1.tmx", TiledMap.java_class)

-When you want to refer to the underlying class while using Ruby you will need to use .java_class, because .class will now refer to the Ruby object which Java won't accept.
-Other than that, notice that *all* of these parenthesis are optional.
+Notice when you want to refer to the underlying class while using Ruby you will need to use .java_class, because .class will now refer to the Ruby object which the Java method won't understand.
+Other than that, *all* of these parenthesis are optional.
 I use them when a method needs arguments and when defining a method, but both of these can be done away with.

     def onEvent(type, source)